v1st-git/emacs-ollama-chat/README.md

 1. Start a chat session by running `M-x emacs-ollama-chat`.
 2. Interact with the LLM by typing your messages.
-3. Press `RET` to send your message and receive a response.
+3. Press `RET` twice to send your message and receive a response.

 ## Customization